Prajakta-Mahadik/SoftwareTestingProject/README.md

 # SoftwareTestingProject
-All The Manual Testing Project With Documents
+All The Manual Testing Project With Documents.

+-Test Case Sheet
+-Bug Report